john-science/python_for_scientists/classes/02_data_structures/lecture_02.md

 # Data Structures

-Whether designing a huge program or a short script, it is important to choose your data structures appropriately.
-Following the "batteries included" philosophy, Python has several handy data structures built right in.
+A "data structure" is how you decide to organize the data you are interacting with.
+You can imagine that you could organize, store, and interact with computer data in all kinds of complicated ways.
+Well, Python has four standard data structures built right in, that people use most often: lists, dictionaries, tuples, and sets.

 ####  lists